craiglambson/node-bulletin-board/CraigLambsonREADME.md.txt

 build and run the node-bulletin-board image

-Make sure youíre in the directory†node-bulletin-board/bulletin-board-app†in a terminal or PowerShell using the†cd†command.
+Make sure you‚Äôre in the directory¬†node-bulletin-board/bulletin-board-app¬†in a terminal or PowerShell using the¬†cd¬†command.
 Run the following command to build your bulletin board image: docker build --tag bulletinboard:1.0 .
 PS C:\Users\micro\node-bulletin-board\bulletin-board-app> docker build --tag bulletinboard:1.0 .
 Sending build context to Docker daemon  45.57kB